Discover God’s will for your next stage of life

 The central plot of life on earth is God’s rescue mission.
 He is going to win, but the miracle is that He has invited us to be a part of it.

 That’s a bold mission, but we don’t even know how to reach our neighborhoods.
 Even if we agree, how do we get started, stay on track and make a difference?
 As we look at the lives of those who are really going for it, 6 key elements stand out.
-You can click on each one to see practical steps for how to set that up in your life.
+Click on each one to see practical steps for how to set that up in your life.

 - Surrender: Jesus is not just your Savior, but the King of your daily life.
-Are you willing to go, do, say and give what ever He asks of you, no matter the cost?
+Are you willing to go, do, say and give whatever He asks of you, no matter the cost?

 - Vision: Knowing God will use many Christians to reach the world, don’t try to do everything yourself.
 Instead, understand the part you need to play and how you fit into God’s rescue mission, which influences even the minor decisions you make each day.